-Portions of the Ho-o-den remained on the island as a gift from the Japanese even after the majority of temporary fair buildings were dismantled or burned.
-The only original building standing in Jackson Park today is the current Science and Industry Museum.
+Portions of the Ho-o-den remained on the island as a gift from the Japanese even after most temporary fair buildings were dismantled or burned.
+The current Science and Industry Museum is the only original building from the 1893 Fair still standing in Jackson Park today.

 Sadly, the beautiful Ho-o-den was destroyed by arsonists in the 1940s.
 The only remaining pieces of the exhibit are four carved Ranma Panels recently restored and displayed in the Japan wing of the Chicago Art Institute.
-I had the joy of seeing those glorious relics last year with curator Janice Katz.
+I had the joy of seeing those glorious relics soon after they were hung in the Japanese Galleries.

 Well, what about Frank Lloyd Wright and the Book of Tea?
-On one of his visits, Wright was given a copy of Okakura’s book by the Japanese ambassador.
+On one of his visits, the Japanese ambassador gave Wright a copy of Okakura’s book.

-One particular entry made a lasting impression on the architect.
-So much so, that Wright had the quote embedded in the auditorium wall at his Taliesin West studios, located outside Scottsdale, Arizona.
+One entry made a lasting impression on the architect.
+So much so that Wright had the quote embedded in the auditorium wall at his Taliesin West studios outside Scottsdale, Arizona.

 Okakura quotes Chinese philosopher Lau Tzu as he uses this idea of vacuum to describe the space of a tearoom.

-While in Tokyo last December, I made a pilgrimage to the Wright-designed bar at the Imperial Hotel.
-I sat in that beautiful space and raised a glass to the memories of Wright and Okakura, and to the artist spirit that continues to bind America with Japan.
+When in Tokyo, I sometimes make a pilgrimage to the bar at The Imperial Hotel, the only room that remains from Wright’s original 1922 building.
+I love to sit in that beautiful space and raise a glass to the memories of Wright, Okakura, and the artistic spirit that continues to bind America with Japan.